MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 ---
 title: Personalizing Pages | Microsoft Docs
 description: Learn how to customize the user interface to suit your way of working in Business Central.
-author: jswymer
+author: SorenGP

 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: customize, personalize, personalization, hide columns, remove fields, move fields ms.date: 04/01/2019 ms.author: jswymer
+ms.search.keywords: customize, personalize, personalization, hide columns, remove fields, move fields, resize column, change column width ms.date: 06/17/2019 ms.author: sgroespe

 ---
 # Personalizing Your Workspace

-You can customize, or *personalize*, your workspace to suit your work and preferences by changing pages so that they display only the information you need, where you need it.
+You can personalize your workspace to suit your work and preferences by changing pages so that they display only the information you need, where you need it.
 The personalization changes that you make will only affect what you see, not what other users see.

 Depending on the type of page and what it includes, you can do various things, like moving or hiding fields, columns and actions, moving and hiding entire parts, and more.
+Most personalization must be done by first activating the **Personalizing** banner, but very simple adjustments, such as column width can be performed immediately on any list.
 <!--
 -   Add, move, and remove fields.
 -   Add, move, and remove columns in a list.
 -   Change the freeze pane of columns in a list.
 The freeze pane locks one or more columns to the left side of a list so that are always present, even when you scroll horizontally.
--   Adjust the width of columns in a list.
 -   Move and remove Cues (tiles).
 -   Move and remove parts.
 Parts are subdivisions or areas on a page that contain things like multiple fields, another page, a chart, or tiles.